 I’m sure I’m not the only one who has noticed that humans have a tendency to destroy the things that they touch.
 We tend to make more chaos and bring more death the longer we’re around, and honestly, that’s heartbreaking to me.
 God is a creator and a life-giver, and we’re made in the image of God…so why do we produce so much death and destruction?
 I got convicted about that a while back, and since then have been asking God how I can bring more life into this world instead of death, destruction, or an abundance of waste.
 The answer to my prayers seemed to be small and simple: Cultivate more life right where I am.
 Start at home.

 Throughout my life I’ve heard something said very, very often: “One person isn’t going to change the world/stop killing/stop waste/end pollution/etc., so why bother?”
 I don’t like that mindset, because it kind of implies that the only reason we should try to do good is if we know we will succeed in a big way.
 And I just don’t agree with that.
-I’ve been making a lot of little changes in my life as of late, but I haven’t made any of those changes because I’m trying to change others or start a movement or anything…I’ve been changing my life because it’s been changing me.
+Lots of changes have been made in my life as of late, but I haven’t made any of those changes because I’m trying to change others or start a movement or anything…I’ve been changing my life because it’s been changing me.
 It’s been changing my heart.
 And in the long run, it’s changed hearts that will make all the difference in the world.